milgra/mmfm/MANUAL.md

 1. First start
 2. The main interface
-3. The toolbar
+3. The main toolbar
 4. The file browser
-5. The content viewer
-6. The file info browser
+5. The file info browser
+6. The content toolbar
+7. The content viewer
-7. Controlling the application
+8. Controlling the application
-8. Handling the file browser
+9. Handling the file browser
-9. Command line arguments
+10. Command line arguments
-10. Customizing the user interface
+11. Customizing the user interface

 ## 1. First start